 MMGT 4580 Quality Systems (3) The principles and practices of Total Quality Managements and the decision making tools and techniques utilized by professionals in today's successful industries.
+Only offered Fall semester.

-ICAP 4109 Construction Operations\ (3) A detailed study of the knowledge, processes and operational procedures involved in a commercial construction project.
-Prerequisites: CMGT 2310, CMGT 2325, CMGT 3320 and CMGT 3355 and senior standing. \Not available for graduate credit.
-ICAP 4110 Industrial Problem Solving\ (3) Designed for students preparing for careers in manufacturing management.
+ICAP 4110 Industrial Problem Solving (3) Designed for students preparing for careers in manufacturing management.
 Student teams will analyze manufacturing problems, propose solutions, and present recommendations.
-Prerequisite: senior standing. \Not available for graduate credit.
+Only offered Spring semester.
+Prerequisite: senior standing.
+Not available for graduate credit.